 Ontological assumptions are concerned with what constitutes reality and truth (Scotland 2012).
 According to Guba and Lincoln (1994), ontology questions the nature of reality and what can be known about it.
 In relation to this study, my use of ontology questions how things really are and how things really work in relation to death, dying, and EOLC within the ED from the perspective of ED doctors and nurses (Guba & Lincoln 1994).
 Lincoln and Guba (1985) state that reality is individually constructed; there are as many realities as there are individuals i.e. relativist/naturalist ontology.
-Relativist ontology that believes any phenomenon has a single reality (Denzin & Lincoln 2005).
+Relativist ontology assumes that there are multiple realities as opposed to a positivist form of ontology that believes any phenomenon has a single reality (Denzin & Lincoln 2005).

 Therefore, my inquiry is guided by the relativist form of ontology where there are no right or wrong truths, as different people may construct meaning in different ways.
 However, truth emerges as a consensus formed by co-constructors (the participant and the researcher) (Gadamer 2004; Scotland 2012).